mzahana/image_splitter_ros/README.md

 # image_splitter_ros
-A package for splitting single ros2 image topic into multiple image topics.
+A package for splitting single ros image topic into multiple image topics.
+This branch is for ROS Noetic.